 If you want to keep control of your finances, the best thing to do is organise some sort of budget for your household.
 By keeping track of your money and your debt you will know your limits and avoid over-committing yourself.
-There are heaps of really useful apps you can download on your phone to help you keep track of spending.
+There are many useful apps you can download on your phone to help you keep track of spending.

 Make sure you are putting money aside for big bills and expenses and avoid using credit cards and payday loans.
 If you receive a huge bill you can’t afford to pay, call your creditor direct and try to organise a payment arrangement.

 Don’t commit to financing unless you have the money to make repayments.
 Use a repayment calculator to make sure you can manage the payments over the long term.